GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/platform/playground/README.md

 For this guide we will configure a generic OAuth consent screen setup for internal use.
 Internal use means that only users within your organization can be granted IAM permissions to access the IAP secured applications and resource.

-See the [Configuring the OAuth consent screen documenation](https://developers.google.com/workspace/guides/configure-oauth-consent) for additional information
+See the [Configuring the OAuth consent screen documentation](https://developers.google.com/workspace/guides/configure-oauth-consent) for additional information

-**NOTE: These steps only need to be completed once for a project.**
+**NOTE: These steps only need to be completed once for a project.
+If you are using the Terraform managed project option, this has already been completed for you.**

 - Go to [APIs & Services](https://console.cloud.google.com/apis/dashboard?) > [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) configuration page.
 - Select **Internal** for the **User Type**